What Is Barrett’s Esophagus?

 One of our providers will determine how far the tissue has changed, because if the tissue is very different, you may be more at risk for esophageal cancer.
-Generally, this is ranked by the level of dysplasia, also known as inflammation or abnormal cell growth.
+Generally, this is ranked by the level of dysphasia, also known as inflammation or abnormal cell growth.
 In Barrett’s Esophagus, it is ranked as follows:

-- Low-grade dysplasia: Cells show precancerous development
+- Low-grade dysphasia: Cells show precancerous development

 Treating Barrett’s Esophagus in Philadelphia, PA